NBISweden/workshop-reproducible-research/pages/containers/containers-7-singularity.md

 using images on one system that is built for the other system, and why you may have had to use the `--platform linux/x86_64` flag in the [Building images](containers-3-building-images.md) section of this tutorial.
-Docker is pretty good at handling this so that you can...
+Docker is pretty good at handling this so that you can build an image on one system (_e.g._ ARM) for use on another system (_e.g._ AMD).
+However, at the time of writing this tutorial it is not possible to both build **and run** a Singularity/Apptainer image built for the AMD architecture on a system with the ARM architecture.
+To get around this we have designed a Docker image with Singularity built specifically for ARM (M-chip macs) and also created a workflow that uses packages that we know work on the ARM architecture.

+So if you're on one of the new M-chip Macs,

 ## Running Singularity